-2004 Ford Explorer
+2004 Ford Explorer Repair and Maintenance

 2004 Ford Explorer Problemsloss of oil pressure

 The intake manifold O-ring gaskets commonly leak, causing stalling and poor idle quality; the Check Engine Light will illuminate.

 The composite (plastic) intake manifold may crack near the thermostat housing and cause a coolant leak.
 Ford released an updated manifold that was reinforced to prevent a recurrence.
 No recall was issued for this problem but Ford did extend the warranty to seven years on some models from the date of purchase.

 2004 Ford Explorer QuestionsShe won't start, getting a low voltage reading.
 (1 answer)

 Putting the key in second position most lights come on, then in third position it gets a fast clicking noise and all the dials on the instrument panel go further down then they normally are and are fluttering very slightly in place at the same speed.
 ABS, check gage, check door ajar, seatbelt li...

 I had recently gotten my fuel pump replaced not even a week after it was fixed I was driving and it just shut off on me while driving.
 I replaced the crankshaft sensor and still nothing I don't know what could be wrong I have had it little over a year when i try to crank it the truck makes a ...

 What is wrong when my car is knocking when you crank it up